hououou/AeonG/README.md

 ## Documentation

-TGDB is extended based on Memgraph.
+AeonG is extended based on Memgraph.
 The internal information on Memgraph's architecture is available at [internal](https://memgraph.notion.site/Memgraph-Internals-12b69132d67a417898972927d6870bd2) docs.